napix/NapixServer/docs/high_level.rst

 of CPU and RAM.

 :class:`default.DictManager` is the base class of the manager we will be writing.
-It's a subclass of :class:`base.Manager` witch implements higher level construct: with this implementation, it is just needed to make a dict of resource by ID from a persisted data source and to save it back.
+It's a subclass of :class:`base.Manager` which implements higher level construct: with this implementation, it is just required to implement the extraction of a mapping of ID to a resource from a persisted data source and to save it back.

 For the hosts example, we will write an implementation of this class.
 We add a docstring for our class.